cameronwhite4121/FinalProject-PigDice/README.md

 # Pig Dice
-Pig dice is a game you play with a friend, with the goal being to reach 100 points first
+Pig Dice is a game you play with a friend, with the goal being to reach 100 points first
 ## Rules
 The rules are simple
  - First player to reach 100 points wins